Small business credit cards vs. corporate credit cards: What’s best for your growing business?

 Cons

-- The business owner is usually personally liable for business debts acquired on the card
+• Business owners may be personally liable for business debts acquired on the card

-- Cannot make employees jointly liable for purchases made with employee cards
+• Employees can’t be made jointly liable for purchases made with employee cards

-- May not come with as many expense-tracking tools as corporate cards
+• Business credit cards may not come with as many expense-tracking tools as corporate cards

 Corporate credit cards

-- Several millions of dollars in annual revenue
+• Several millions of dollars in annual revenue

-- Established business credit history
+• An established business credit history

-- Corporation status (C-Corp, S-Corp or some LLCs)
+• Corporation status — C-Corp, S-Corp or some LLCs

-Even if that sounds like your business, know that corporate cards come with their share of advantages and disadvantages.
+Even if that sounds like your business, know that corporate cards come with their own share of advantages and disadvantages.

 Pros

-- Allow you to manage and monitor expenses for hundreds of employees
+• Corporate cards make it easier to manage and monitor expenses for hundreds of employees

 Cons

-- Not as easy to apply for online
+• Corporate cards are not as easy to apply for online

-- They tend to come with fewer protections on purchases
+• They tend to come with fewer protections on purchases

 Key differences between business and corporate cards

-Business credit cards | Corporate credit cards | |
+Business credit cards Corporate credit cards

-Who’s liable? | The business owner usually signs a personal guarantee, making themself liable for all debt (including any debt charged by employee cardholders). | The business owner is typically not required to assume liability for the debt.
-Employee cardholders may be partially liable for debt. |
+Who’s liable?
+The business owner usually signs a personal guarantee, making themself liable for all debt (including any debt charged by employee cardholders).
+The business owner is typically not required to assume liability for the debt (liability instead rests with the business entity).
+Employee cardholders may be partially liable for debt.

-Who’s eligible? | All business types, including informal and unregistered businesses.
-There is usually no required business size, business credit score or revenue. | Established corporations with multi-million dollar annual revenue, good business credit and the ability to meet a high spending threshold.
-Specific requirements will vary by issuer. |
+Who’s eligible?
+All business types, including informal and unregistered businesses.
+There is usually no required business size, business credit score or revenue.
+Established corporations with multi-million dollar annual revenue, good business credit and the ability to meet a high spending threshold.
+Specific requirements will vary by issuer.

 How to decide between a corporate and a business credit card

-Here are some of the issues you should consider as you decide between corporate cards and small-business cards:
+Here are some of the issues you should consider as you decide between corporate cards and small business cards:

-- Do you want employees to be jointly liable for purchases made with their cards?
+• Do you want employees to be jointly liable for purchases made with their cards?
 If you want employees to be jointly liable for any purchases they make with their card (including personal expenses they charge), then a corporate card is your best bet.
-If you just want your employees to have a way to charge purchases, and you don’t mind taking on all the liability, however, a small-business card account may be just fine.
+If you just want your employees to have a way to charge purchases, and you don’t mind taking on all the liability, however, a small business card account may be just fine.

-- Do you want to earn traditional credit card rewards?
-Small-business credit cards tend to offer better rewards programs than corporate cards, and you may even be able to earn the same type of rewards you earn on your regular spending.
+• Do you want to earn traditional credit card rewards?
+Small business credit cards tend to offer better rewards programs than corporate cards, and you may even be able to earn the same type of rewards you earn on your regular spending.
 If you have a personal credit card that earns Chase Ultimate Rewards points, for example, you could sign up for a Chase business credit card that offers the same rewards and pool all your points in a single account.

-- What kind of cardholder perks are you hoping for?
+• What kind of cardholder perks are you hoping for?
 Perks offered by both types of cards vary.
-If you’re hoping for a business card with a 0 percent intro APR offer or consumer protections like travel insurance, a small-business credit card is probably a better bet.
+If you’re hoping for a business card with a 0 percent intro APR offer or consumer protections like travel insurance, a small business credit card is probably a better bet.

-Making the switch: Moving from a small-business card to a corporate card
+Making the switch: Moving from a small business card to a corporate card

 The bottom line